 Study leave is not available for casual staff.

-Upon successful completion of your master’s or graduate diploma program you will be appointed to a full time permanent special education teaching position in a NSW public school in one of the nominated locations in line with your Scholarship Agreement.
+Upon successful completion of your master’s or graduate diploma program you will be appointed to a full-time permanent inclusive/special education teaching position in a NSW public school in one of the nominated locations in line with your Scholarship Agreement.

-You may be notified of your appointment in the term preceding the anticipated completion of your special education qualification.
+You may be notified of your appointment in the term preceding the anticipated completion of your inclusive/special education qualification, or earlier depending on available vacancies at the time.

 Your appointment may be in either a primary or secondary school setting.